-Planned activity number: LEL-22-00
+Planned activity number: LEL-23-00

-The LEL program provides short- and long-term planning, along with management practices from the Police Traffic Services program in Tennessee.
-The program utilizes four LELs, inclusive of a Senior LEL, located regionally throughout the state along with a Statewide Training Coordinator, a Statewide DRE/ARIDE Training Coordinator, and an LEL Administrator.
-The THSO offers a wide range of traffic safety training to law enforcement officers and other traffic safety advocates and stakeholders.
+The LEL program provides short and long term planning, along with management practices from the Police Traffic Services program in Tennessee.
+The program utilizes four LELs located regionally throughout the state and a Senior LEL who directly supervises the team.
+In addition to the LEL team, there is a Statewide Training Coordinator, a Statewide DRE/ARIDE Training Coordinator, and an LEL Administrator The THSO offers a wide range of traffic safety training to law enforcement officers and other traffic safety advocates and stakeholders.
 The program coordinates all major campaigns funded by federal, state, and local resources, including, but not limited to, the Holiday Impaired Driving Campaign, the Memorial Day Click It or Ticket Campaign, and the Labor Day Booze It or Lose It Campaign.
 The Statewide Training Coordinator, Statewide DRE and ARIDE Training Coordinator, and each regional LEL have training responsibilities related to highway safety enforcement and prevention:

 - SFST

 - ARIDE

 - DRE

 - Law Enforcement Challenge Program

 - Other law enforcement trainings

 - Child passenger safety

-- "Below 100" instructors
+- · "Below 100" instructors

-- Southern Shield
+- Southern Slow Down

 - Slow Down TN

 - Operation Hands Free

-- Hands Across the Border
+- · Hands Across the Border